-Last week was Afternoon Tea Week and we celebrated in style on the Countess of York, here at the National Railway Museum, with free tea and cake samples, tours of the Countess and talking all things afternoon tea.
+Last week was Afternoon Tea Week and here at the National Railway Museum we celebrated in style on the Countess of York, with free tea and cake samples and tours of the carriage.
+In this guest post, Sarah Carr talks all things afternoon tea.

 The Countess of York is a beautifully restored 1956 Pullman-style carriage with a fascinating history.
 It’s had a varied life having been used by the postal service to transport mail, Bulmers Cider to move bottles around the country, and has even carried passengers up to Gleneagles golf course as part of the Orient Express line.
 It now sits in our South Gardens, between Great Hall and Station Hall, and has been converted into a Victorian style dining car, serving afternoon tea daily.

 We want to keep spreading the word about Countess of York, so on Monday we took some of our cakes and macaroons to York Station to show people what they’re missing.
 We came across some avid Countess fans and people who’d never heard of us alike, but they all agreed that we serve delicious cake!
 There were also plenty of compliments for our stunning tea service that we had on display on the stand.

 On Tuesday and Wednesday we set up a tea tasting table on the sunny veranda of the Countess of York, with samples of Pure Ceylon, Imperial Gunpowder Green Tea and China Rose Petal for people to try.
 With the weather on our side, people came to explore these exotic teas, chat about their favourite types of tea and take a tour of the Countess.
 Our tea expert Caty was on hand to tell visitors about the history of afternoon tea and give advice on pairing your tea with your meal.
 Here are some of her hints and tips:

 - Your cup of tea should always have a clear colour and refreshing taste.

 - Black tea should never be made with boiling water, your water should be around 90⁰c.